-In addition to food, we provide nutrition information and seminars that we believe will help people improve their lives.
+In addition to food, we partner with trained nutritionists to provide multilingual nutritional flyers and seminars that we believe will help people improve their lives.

 Food Drives are a significant source of the food we distribute to low income families.
 Click here to learn more about how you can start a food drive.

 We offer printouts of prayers at each distribution for clients to take as desired.
 Here are two of our prayers:

 Lord god, you know all about my life.
 My struggles.
 My hopes and dreams, and of those days when my dreams seem distant and unreachable.
 May your love so touch and move me that I find hope in each day.
 May your love be so real that I am empowered to be that messenger of care and blessing to others that I meet on his day.
 Amen.